Getting Your Head on Straight is the Mandatory First Step to budget planning!

 Once you start learning (from reputable sources), you will find out small ways that add up and can make a big impact on your finances!

-How to Budget: Budget Planning step one – nail your mental game
+Budget planning step one – nail your mental game

 Yup, we’re starting here, because the mental game of money is honestly the most important part!
 You NEED to believe that you can succeed, or else you’re just going through the motions, doomed from day one.